sauravkumar15/IITM-PDSA-GrPA/README.md

-# IITM-PDSA-GrPA
+# IIT Madras BS – PDSA GrPA Solutions

-This repository contains my GrPA solutions for the Programming, Data Structures and Algorithms (PDSA) course of the IIT Madras BS Degree Program.
+This repository contains my solutions for **Graded Programming Assignments (GrPA)**
+of the **Programming, Data Structures and Algorithms (PDSA)** course.

+## ⚠️ Disclaimer
+These solutions are shared **only for learning and reference purposes**.
+Please do not copy for graded submissions.

+## Language
+- Python

+## Author
+Saurav Kumar
+IIT Madras BS Degree